-The Tritex Rotary is a legacy product.
+The Tritex Rotary is an obsolete product, no longer for sale.
 Need a comparable replacement, try our Tritex II AC or DC Rotary Actuators.

 Three Technologies – One Actuator.